 Promenade 2035 places height to appropriately blend into the existing community.
 The project locates height thoughtfully, with one story retail and three to four-story creative office beginning at the corner of Topanga Canyon Boulevard and Erwin Street, transitioning south to taller, 28-story buildings near existing high-rise office buildings on Oxnard Street.

 Yes!
-Whether it's a work/live studio space, or a luxury villa, Promenade 2035 will offer a variety of apartment homes complete with some of the most sought-after amenities and life at the doorstep.
-To learn more, please visit the Project section.
-Or, sign up for additional information as it becomes available.
+Promenade 2035 will offer a variety of apartment homes for a variety of income levels and some of the most sought-after amenities and life at the doorstep.
+To learn more, sign up for additional information as it becomes available.

 The Entertainment and Sports Center is one of the most exciting elements of Promenade 2035 and has created a lot of interest.
 We are considering a range of possibilities, all of which will be exciting for the Valley.
 It will be designed as a multi-use venue so it can welcome a variety of professional, community and cultural events that will add to the entertainment offerings in the Valley.
 Entertainment elements being considered include professional, youth and community sports events, live concerts, and performing arts.

-Westfield has a long relationship with Unions and has already engaged in discussions with the Building Trades and UNITE HERE Local 11 to work on Promenade 2035, even at this early stage in the project.
+Westfield has a long relationship with Unions and has already engaged in discussions with the Building Trades and UNITE HERE Local 11 to work on Promenade 2035.

 Water conservation is a critical part of planning in Los Angeles and Westfield will be implementing several measures to ensure future water needs are properly addressed by expanding water conservation beyond what is required by code for Promenade 2035.
 Some key measures include: